CN2F: A Cloud-Native Cellular Network Framework: Background

 \subsubsection{Container and Docker}

 A container is a complete package of an application software itself and all its dependencies which can run on different computing systems quickly and reliably without complaining about necessary dependencies.
-The Linux primitives that enable containerization are ``namespaces'' that provide isolation (in different levels, such as process, filesystem, and network) and ``cgroups'' which can be used to restrict resource consumption (e.g., memory, CPU, and bandwidth).
+The Linux primitives enabling containerization are \textit{namespaces} that provide isolation in different levels (e.g., process, filesystem, and network) and \textit{cgroups} that can be used to restrict resource consumption (e.g., memory, CPU, and bandwidth).

 Docker \cite{docker} is an open-source virtualization technology that facilitates the deployment, creation, and management of containerized applications.
 Similar to processes that are running instances of programs (executable files), the containers are also running instances of Docker images in their (possibly) isolated and restricted environments.
 An image is a compressed archive file containing application (and dependencies) files inside some directories along with a startup command that specifies the program by which the container's life begins executing (see Fig.~\ref{fig:fig3}).
-An image is created based on a recipe, known as Dockerfile, which specifies the base image\remark{Base image and recipe needs refactoring}, files to be copied inside the image, instructions to build the application, and the startup command.
-Moreover, run-time parameters (e.g., networking, environment variables, and volumes) can be specified declaratively in a configuration ``docker-compose.yml'' file\remark{Should be written better, for example, we have two ways to run an image!} which is fed to a tool called Docker Compose to run/manage containers accordingly.
-Docker also provides a registry (Docker Hub) to share (push/pull) official images built by different development teams.\remark{Docker registry is not for the community, official images are the main reason!}
+An image is created based on a recipe known as Dockerfile, which specifies the base image\remark{Base image and recipe needs refactoring}, files to be copied inside the image, instructions to build the application, and the startup command.
+Moreover, run-time parameters (e.g., networking, environment variables, and volumes) can be specified declaratively in a configuration \texttt{docker-compose.yml} file, which is fed to a tool called Docker Compose to run/manage containers accordingly.
+Docker also provides a registry (Docker Hub) to share (push/pull) official images built by different development teams.